 Find and retain the skills you need.
 Build disciplines and processes that allow you to be in control of the business.
 And understand how to harness risk to your advantage.
 Be bold.
 If not now, when will you make major changes that could transform the way that you operate?
 In the past there was perhaps too much focus on refinancing rather than re-engineering, now is the time to make considered and sustainable change.

-Consider the organization as a single unit.
+Consider the organisation as a single unit.
 It’s not about how to make HR or IT run more efficiently but how to make the business, as a whole, more efficient over the longer term.
 Stay the course, embed the right behaviors in your business and look to a more sustainable and profitable future.